 ●Imaging abnormalities consistent with enthesitis or arthritis

-Acute inflammatory changes — Acute phase reactants such as the erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) may be elevated, depending upon the degree of systemic involvement and upon the acuity and activity of disease.
+Acute inflammatory changes — Acute phase reactants such as the erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) may be elevated.
 In many patients, however, these studies may be normal; elevations in acute phase reactants were found in less than half of patients diagnosed with reactive arthritis in one study .
-Some patients exhibit peripheral blood leukocytosis with increased numbers of granulocytes.

 Inflammatory synovitis — The findings in synovial fluid are nonspecific and are characteristic of inflammatory arthritis, with elevated leukocyte counts, predominantly neutrophils.
 White blood cell (WBC) counts are typically between 2000 and 64,000 WBC per mm3 .
 (See "Synovial fluid analysis" and "Evaluation of the adult with monoarticular pain".)